labor-digital/asset-building/documentation/Extensions.md

 the webpack config manually you can use either the "webpackConfig" option or create an extension that can use the provided hooks to alter the configuration.

-Extensions are mend to create reusable extensions to the asset builder that may require their own webpack plugins or loaders, while the "webpackConfig" option is intended an "per-project" alternative that requires no further understanding of the structure.
+Extensions are meant to create reusable packages to the asset builder that may require their own webpack plugins or loaders, while the "webpackConfig" option is intended an "per-project" alternative that requires no further understanding of the structure.